-The Eagle River Water & Sanitation District and Upper Eagle Regional Water Authority are committed to water efficiency and achieves this through information and outreach, tiered water rate structures, water use regulations, and minimizing inefficiencies in the public water system.
+The Eagle River Water & Sanitation District and Upper Eagle Regional Water Authority are committed to water efficiency and achieve this through information and outreach, tiered water rate structures, water use regulations, and minimizing inefficiencies in the public water system.
 In 2018, the district and authority released the Eagle River Regional Water Efficiency Plan which outlines actions the organizations can take to meet increasing regional water demands with available supply into the future in an environmentally and fiscally responsible manner.

-The District promotes water efficiency for both in-home and outdoor water uses.
+The district and authority promote water efficiency for both in-home and outdoor water uses.
 Customers may obtain water efficient fixtures and conservation resources through Customer Service.
 Emphasis is placed on outdoor water use due to how much more water is consumed, when compared to indoor use.

 Of all the water used indoors, about 95 percent is returned to local waterways by way of a wastewater treatment facility.
 Water used in your home – for cooking, dish washing, bathing, flushing, and laundry – goes down a drain to the wastewater collection system and flows to a treatment facility.
 The water is cleaned, disinfected, and returned to local water sources within the same watershed from which it was removed.

 The amount of water used outdoors is generally twice that used for indoor purposes and only about 15 to 40 percent of water used outdoors makes its way back to local waterways, none of it through a wastewater plant.
 Most of the water is consumed by plant needs or evaporation; what is leftover percolates through the ground and may eventually make its way to a local stream.
 The large amount used for landscaping purposes combined with the small percent that returns to streams makes responsible use and water efficiency particularly important for outdoor water use.